cwpearson/hugo-cwpearson/content/post/20230506_vicuna/index.md

 * 150 GB of disk space
 * 64 GB of CPU memory

+I used a Google Compute Engine `e2-standard-16`, which costs around $0.70/hour, so it may not be something you want to leave running.
+You can stop the instance when you're not using it.

-When everything was done, my VM had 132GB of disk space used, so you'll probably want at least 150GB
+When everything was done, my VM had 132GB of disk space used.

 Ordinarily I wouldn't recommend setting up python like this, but since we're just experimenting: